Witekio has been an NXP partner for more than 15 years since the earliest days of the company.

 i.MX 8, a step forward in the i.MX range

-Each series offers a selection of CPU, GPU and DSP, HMI and multimedia support, GPU Libraries and Extensions, Interfaces, and Memory types to target specific applications.
+Each series offers a selection of CPU, GPU, and DSP, HMI and multimedia support, GPU Libraries and Extensions, Interfaces, and Memory types to target specific applications.

-Full details available here.
+Full details are available here.

 The strengths of the i.MX 8 microprocessor:

-- The i.MX 8 microprocessor is promoted as the perfect choice for IoT products ranging from automotive infotainment (including head-up displays, rear seat entertainment, and eCockpit units) to advanced human machine interface (HMI) and control systems, and single-board computers like Avnet Integrated’s MaaxBoard.
+- The i.MX 8 microprocessor is promoted as the perfect choice for IoT products ranging from automotive infotainment (including head-up displays, rear-seat entertainment, and eCockpit units) to advanced human-machine interface (HMI) and control systems, and single-board computers like Avnet Integrated’s MaaxBoard.

-- The i.MX 8 family offers a powerful alternative to Nvidia Tegra or NXP’s own QorIQ for high-end products, whilst on the low-end it can compete with the latest MCU such as STM32MP1.
+- The i.MX 8 family offers a powerful alternative to Nvidia Tegra or NXP’s own QorIQ for high-end products, whilst on the low-end, it can compete with the latest MCU such as STM32MP1.

-The true successor to the i.MX 6 microprocessor proved popular with Witekio clients almost immediately, with some embarking on proof of concept projects shortly after its release.
+The true successor to the i.MX 6 microprocessor proved popular with Witekio clients almost immediately, with some embarking on a proof of concept projects shortly after its release.